berlioz-the/katacoda-scenarios/first-local-app/step3.md

 Run the application using:
 `berlioz local build-run`{{execute}}

-When running the first time, this process would take a couple of minutes to complete.
+When running the first time, this process would take about a minutes to complete.
 While this is happening a quick guide on what is happening right now:
 * Berlioz identifes service definitions and corresponding Docker files,
 * Berlioz builds Docker images,
 * Berlioz pulls Grafana, Prometheus, Jaeger and HAProxy docker images,